 At the peak of my addiction, I was spending thousands of dollars a week on drugs, most of which was going on meth.
 I was a mess.
 The meth had done some horrible things to my body, and this was worsened by other drugs.
 If I wanted to take an extended vacation, I’d need to take vast quantities of meth and prescription medications (for which I had no prescription) with me.
 I’d also stand out, which means I would be searched, those drugs would be found, and I’d be spending the next 20 years behind bars.

 That fear stopped me from going on holiday.
 During my addiction, I didn’t really care.
-However, once I was in recovery it was enough to keep me off the drugs.
+However, once I was in rehab for professionals, it was enough to keep me off the drugs.
 I knew that if I started using it again, I would get hooked, and if I was hooked, I wouldn’t be able to continue traveling.
 This is something I had grown to love, something that had changed my life for the better.